patricksurry/c65/README.md

 You can `step` instruction by instruction, or use `next` to step while treating `jsr ... rts` as one step.
 You can `call` a subroutine and return to the current `pc` on completion, or just `run` from an arbitrary address or label.
-Other useful commands are `store` to change the contents of memory or `set` to change a register or flag value.
+Other useful commands are `fill` to change the contents of memory or `set` to change a register or flag value.
 Use `?` to see all available commands.

 When the simulation is running past a breakpoint, type `ctrl-C` to return to the prompt.